DurhamARC/ManyFEWS/DEVELOPMENT.md

    (Follow the prompts to add a username, email and password.)

-10. Build the web assets using npm:
+10. Build the web assets (JavaScript and CSS) using npm:

     ```bash
+    npm install
     npm run build
     ```

-    (For development purposes you can run `npm run dev` to build the files on-the-fly whilst editing the JavaScript, but you should run `npm run build` before committing.)
+    `npm install` only needs to be run once, or if a new JavaScript package is added. `npm run build` should be run whenever a JavaScript or Sass file is updated.
+For development purposes you can run `npm run dev` to build the files on-the-fly whilst editing the JavaScript/Sass, but you should run `npm run build` before committing.

+11. Run the tests to check things are installed correctly:

+    ```bash
+    python manage.py test
+    ```

+    Note that this will run the browser tests which will open up Chrome and automatically click through the tests.

-11. Run the django app in development mode (still in the `manyfews` directory):
+12. Run the django app in development mode (still in the `manyfews` directory):

     ```bash
     python manage.py runserver